coburnw/python-vxi11-server/README.md

 Unlike a client library, this 'package' is not installed.
 Simply clone and copy into the source tree of your project.

 #### Server side
 Run the simple demo clock_device.py program to start an instrument server that responds to a read command with the current time.
 Address any portmapper (rpcbind?) issues that may occur.
+See this [issue](https://github.com/coburnw/python-vxi11-server/issues/2#issuecomment-840338371) for some help running in windows.

 #### Client side
 Copy clock_client.py to the client folder/computer and edit the connect string to reflect domain names or ip addresses of your network.
 Run clock_client.py to extract the time from the server's clock_device.